sadjow/claude-code-nix/README.md

 ### Why Not Just Use npm Global?

-While `npm install -g @anthropic-ai/claude-code` works, it has limitations for Nix users:
+While `npm install -g @anthropic-ai/claude-code` works, it has critical limitations:
+- **Disappears on Node.js Switch**: When projects use different Node.js versions (via asdf/nvm), Claude Code becomes unavailable
+- **Must Reinstall Per Version**: Need to install Claude Code separately for each Node.js version
 - **Not Declarative**: Can't be managed in your Nix configuration
 - **Not Reproducible**: Different Node.js versions can cause inconsistencies
-- **Path Conflicts**: Can break when switching Node versions with nvm/asdf
 - **Outside Nix**: Doesn't integrate with Nix's dependency management

+**Example Problem**: You're working on a legacy project that uses Node.js 16 via asdf.
+When you switch to that project, your globally installed Claude Code (from Node.js 22) disappears from your PATH.
+Both this flake and upstream nixpkgs solve this by bundling Node.js with Claude Code.

 ### The Reality of nixpkgs Updates